 All of the questions we are asked most commonly, for your ease of use

-It is important to understand that the primary application of adding gate operators is for convenience of use.
-Don’t assume that the gate will automatically be secure!
+It is important to understand that the primary application of adding electric gate operators on domestic entrance gates is for convenience, along with keeping children and pets safe inside a closed driveway.
+Don’t assume that electric gates will automatically be secure!

-For instance, a rising vehicle barrier on a car park entrance is not for security – it is there for traffic management.
-If security is the main criteria, in this case, adding a hydraulic rising bollard capable of withstanding significant vehicle impact would be more appropriate.
+For instance, a rising vehicle barrier on a car park entrance is not there for real security – it is there for traffic management with mostly law abiding car drivers.
+If security is the main criteria, in this case, adding hydraulic rising bollards, capable of withstanding significant vehicle impact would be far more appropriate.

 Electric operated gates can be very secure to an attempted forced entry if they are specified and built correctly.
 Factors such as the size and weight along with the actual gate design can make a difference in terms of the actual gate and its ability to resist attempted and forced break ins.
 Obviously a tall (over 2m high) and solid gate design will stop someone from jumping easily over the gate, but the same gates with inferior electric motor drives could possibly be forced open easily by the same person.
 It is about the gate design, the construction and integrity and then the motors used on the gates.
 All of these factors will contribute to whether the gates are really secure or not.